 Use of announcements

-You can use announcements to share links and information in your classroom stream without having to create an assignment.
-Announcements are a great way to share relevant files, documents, links, and videos that you want your students to see immediately.
-You can also send announcements to small groups of students, meaning this is a great way to send messages and make a personal connection with your students.
+You can use announcements to share links and information in your classroom without creating an assignment.
+Announcements are a great way to share relevant files, documents, links, and videos you want your students to see immediately.
+You can also send announcements to small groups of students, which is a great way to send messages and make a personal connection with your students.

 Engage your students with the question function